NicodemusGurion/nicodemusgurion.github.io/oqo/index.md

 **To distinguish the نور (light) from the دخيل (intrusion),
 and to return to the pure revelation of Allah.**

+This is not a new religion.

+This is the restoration of the original دين (way) of Allah—
+before it was divided, politicized, and altered.

+> “And hold firmly to the rope of Allah all together and do not become divided…” (3:103)

+We are simply holding that rope—
+where it was first lowered.

 Peace be upon those who follow the guidance.